Ingukchoi/PGMPO/README.md

   <a href="https://pytorch.org/"><img src="https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?logo=pytorch&logoColor=white"></a>
 </p>

-This repository is the official implementation of our paper **Preference-Guided Multi-Policy Optimization for Flexible Job Shop Scheduling**, accepted at 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).
+>This repository is the official implementation of our paper **Preference-Guided Multi-Policy Optimization for Flexible Job Shop Scheduling**, accepted at 35th International >Joint Conference on Artificial Intelligence (IJCAI 2026).
 The code builds upon [DAN](https://github.com/wrqccc/fjsp-drl) repository.
-We therefore strongly recommend reading the code of DAN.
+>

-The paper reports experiments on SD1 and four benchmark datasets.
+>The paper reports experiments on SD1 and four benchmark datasets.
 This repository also supports training and evaluation on well-studied SD2 dataset.
-In our experiments, PGMPO consistently outperformed the original DAN trained on 10×5 instances, both in-distribution (10×5) and out-of-distribution (30×10 and 40×10).
+In our experiments, PGMPO >consistently outperformed the original DAN trained on 10×5 instances, both in-distribution (10×5) and out-of-distribution (30×10 and 40×10).

 <p align="center">
   <img src="./framework.png" width="700">